abesford/seizzmic-site-0c00b/src/pages/where-we-work.md

     title: We work with all kinds of organisations
     subtitle: 'We help public and private sector organisations, both large and small.'
     pricing_plans:
-      - title: Startups and scale-up
+      - title: Startups and scale-ups
         subtitle: For small businesses
         price: $5/m
         details: |-